eclipse-tractusx/tractusx-edc/docs/development/decision-records/2023-04-20_conventional_commits/README.md

 ## Approach

 As a first step, we enforce conventional commits as part of our CI pipeline.
-TractusX-EDC is using Squash-Rebase-merging, and the PR title is used as commit message.
+Tractus-X EDC is using Squash-Rebase-merging, and the PR title is used as commit message.
 We will not dictate how people structure their commits during the _development_ phase of their PR, but we _will_ enforce, that PR titles (and thus: merge commit messages) are in the conventional commit format.